kernelci/tuxmake/docs/packaging.md

 version of TuxMake (as opposed to from the TuxMake sources).

-The unit test can be executed with `pytest`, and the integration tests can be run by just calling `run-parts test/integration`.
+The unit test can be executed with `pytest`, and the integration tests can be run by just calling `scripts/run-tests test/integration`.